On the local minimizers of the Mahler volume: Abstract

 where $K^\circ:=\{\xi\in\R^d ; \forall x\in K, x\cdot\xi<1\}$ is the polar body of $K$, and $|\cdot|$ denotes the volume in $\R^d$.
 According to a famous conjecture of Mahler the cube is expected to be a global minimizer for this problem.

-We express the Mahler volume in terms of the support functional of the convex body, which allows us to compute first and second derivatives, and leads to a concavity property of the functional.
-As a consequence, we prove first that any local minimizer has a Gauss curvature that vanishes at any point where it is defined.
-Going more deeply into the analysis in the two-dimensional case, we also prove that any local minimizer must be a parallelogram.
-We thereby retrieve and improve an original result of Mahler, who showed that parallelograms are global minimizers in dimension 2, and also the case of equality of Reisner, who proved that they are the only global minimizers. \\
+{In this paper we express} the Mahler volume in terms of the support functional of the convex body, which allows us to compute first and second derivatives of the obtained functional.
+We deduce from these {computations} a concavity property of the Mahler volume which seems to be new.
+As a consequence of this property, we retrieve a result which supports the conjecture, namely that any local minimizer has a Gauss curvature that vanishes at any point where it is defined (first proven by Reisner, Sch\"utt and Werner in 2012, see \cite{RSW}).
+Going more deeply into the analysis in the two-dimensional case, we generalize the concavity property of the Mahler volume and also deduce a new proof that any local minimizer must be a parallelogram (proven by B\"or\"oczky, Makai, Meyer, Reisner in 2013, see \cite{BMMR}). \\

 {\it Keywords:\,} Shape optimization, convex geometry, Mahler conjecture.